 · Despite being a net importer of crude oil, India has become a net exporter of petroleum products by investing in refineries designed for export, particularly in Gujarat.

-· Investment opportunities are in upstream, gas pipeline, City Gas Distribution (CGD) network, LNG Terminal, Petrochemical and Refinery.
+· Investment opportunities are in the upstream, gas pipeline, City Gas Distribution (CGD) network, LNG Terminal, Petrochemical, and Refinery.

-· Two world class gas hydrate reservoirs have been discovered in ultra-deep waters of KG basin under national gas hydrate progamme-2, which has opened up new avenues for alternative resources.
+· Two world-class gas hydrate reservoirs have been discovered in ultra-deep waters of the KG basin under national gas hydrate program-2, which has opened up new avenues for alternative resources.

-· Ample opportunities for development of underground coal gasification, coal to liquids, etc.
+· Ample opportunities for the development of underground coal gasification, coal to liquids, etc.

 · The oil and gas industry ranks amongst India's eight core industries.

 · India was the third-largest consumer of oil in the world in 2015, after the United States & China.